 An image from my project on rural life in the Lincolnshire Wolds, begun in September 2019.
 The image captures some important elements of my narrative.
 It portrays one of the central features of rural culture - the close relationship farmers have with their working dogs - against a landscape backdrop typical of the area.
 The ancient drainage ditches are a prominent element of the landscape and in autumn and winter the mist commonly descends on the rolling hills – it’s a myth that Lincolnshire is uniformly flat.
 This is a very English area with traditional patterns of life and values; big fields; small hamlets and market towns in existence for a thousand years or more.
 Mark – the subject of my portrait and one of the characters through which I tell my story – manages 6,000 acres spread over several farms.

-The April 2020 Bi-Monthly competition has two highly commended images.
+The June 2020 Bi-Monthly competition has three highly commended images.

 "Meeting a friend from a different household " by Chris Barbara:

 On the day in March when the UK went into lockdown because of the coronavirus I started a documentary series entitled ‘Coronavirus - A new day in a new world’.
 I have 122 photos in that series.
 As the government announced some relaxation in the rules in May I decided to do a 2nd series entitled ‘Coronavirus - The way out of lockdown’.
 As I started to take the photos I saw the opportunity to link the lockdown series photos with those from the coming out of lockdown series.